Women to take spotlight at Screen Actors Guild awards ceremony

-LOS ANGELES (Reuters) - The Screen Actors Guild (SAG) ceremony will be a women’s affair, organizers of one of Hollywood’s biggest awards shows said on Wednesday, a tribute at a time when the entertainment industry has been roiled by a sexual misconduct scandal as well as the struggle for gender equality in front of and behind the camera.
+LOS ANGELES, Dec 13 (Reuters) - The Screen Actors Guild (SAG) ceremony will be a women’s affair, organizers of one of Hollywood’s biggest awards shows said on Wednesday, a tribute at a time when the entertainment industry has been roiled by a sexual misconduct scandal as well as the struggle for gender equality in front of and behind the camera.

 “We are acknowledging the year of the woman,” Kathy Connell, the executive producer of the ceremony, told Reuters.